WildCodeSchool/java-tariff-manager/curriculum/blocks/7_Spring_Data_JPA/content.md

 [sources](../../../src/main/java/dev/wcs/nad/tariffmanager/persistence/entity/Address.java) | [GitHub](../../../src/main/java/dev/wcs/nad/tariffmanager/persistence/entity/Address.java#L24)

 ### Challenge: Add a new Entity `Department`
+_Note: If you get errors during test or application startup, delete the generated folder `data` with the database._
 * `Tariff` has a n..0 (many-to-zero_or_one) relation to a new entity `Department`, which specifies which internal department is responsible for the `Tariff`
 * Create a repository for `Department` which allows for reading, creating and updating `Department` entities
 * In the unit test [InitialDatabaseSetupManualTest](../../../src/test/java/dev/wcs/nad/tariffmanager/InitialDatabaseSetupManualTest.java)  a `Tariff` is created.
 Modify the test: Create and persist a new `Department`.
 Make sure that each time a `Tariff` is created, this `Department` is associated and persistet (bidirectionally!).